 This print is inspired by the way Māori traditionally viewed waiwhero (period) as Te Awa Atua (The Divine River).
 They were celebrated, shown respect and seen for what they really were – a powerful and spiritual connection to Papatūānuku, Atua and Whakapapa.
 The notion that waiwhero was dirty, made wāhine inferior and was something that should be hidden was only introduced to Māori culture with colonization and like so many other Te Ao Māori ways, our view on waiwhero was repressed.
 LETS FIX THAT.

-Printed with archival pigment inks ( Epson Ultrachrome K3) on 210g, bright white, smooth matte paper.
+Digital painting printed with archival pigment inks ( Epson Ultrachrome K3) on 210g, bright white, smooth matte paper.
 It is acid/lignin free with superior scratch resistance.

 Frame not included.